ranton256/classifying_concord/classifying_condord.md

 ### Text Segmentation

 We segment the texts into manageable chunks of 3-5 sentences each.
 This creates a dataset with many examples for training and testing while preserving enough context to capture authorial style.
-We use [spaCy](https://spacy.io/), a powerful and popular natural language processing library, to perform the segmentation.
+We use [spaCy](https://spacy.io/), a powerful and popular natural language processing library, to perform the segmentation (Honnibal & Montani, 2017).

 This function creates randomly-sized windows of 3-5 sentences, providing natural text chunks while introducing variation in the dataset.